SS3D: End2End Self-Supervised 3D from Web Videos: Conclusion

 \section{Conclusion}

-In this work, we have presented {\MyTitle}, the first framework to successfully scale self-supervised depth, pose, and intrinsics estimation using a web-scale video dataset (YouTube-8M).
+In this work, we have presented SS3D, the first framework to successfully scale self-supervised depth, pose, and intrinsics estimation using a web-scale video dataset (YouTube-8M).
 Our experiments demonstrate that while "more data" is often viewed as a panacea, naïve scaling in the context of Structure-from-Motion (SfM) self-supervision leads to optimization instability and poor generalization due to scene heterogeneity.
-Ultimately, \MyTitle\ proves that the vast, non curated repository of web videos can serve as a powerful signal for learning universal geometric priors that lead to SotA performance.
-This shifts the bottleneck of 3D computer vision from expensive lidar/RGB-D data collection to the intelligent curation and stabilization of existing video data.
+Ultimately, SS3D proves that the vast, non curated repository of web videos can serve as a powerful signal for learning universal geometric priors that lead to state of the art performance.
+This shifts the bottleneck of 3D computer vision from expensive 3D annotated data collection to the intelligent curation and stabilization of existing video data.